gkmohomed/cybersecurity-assessment-lab/README.md

-6. Autopsy Digital Forensics
+6. 🔎 Autopsy Digital Forensics

 A fresh Autopsy case was created for the Metasploitable 2 VMDK.

-The 1.9 GB VMDK contained:
+The approximately 1.9 GB VMDK contained:

-A Linux ext partition (sector range 63 to 481949)
+A Linux ext partition (63 → 481949 sectors)

-A Linux LVM partition (sector range 482013 to 16771859)
+A Linux LVM partition (482013 → 16771859 sectors)

 Autopsy was used to inspect the ext filesystem and its metadata, including:

 filesystem directory/file entries

-timestamps
+modified, access and change timestamps

 UID/GID ownership information